mongodb/docs/source/includes/list-table-cluster-http-response.rst

        Include a username and password for a MongoDB user associated to the |service| project directly after the ``mongodb://`` protocol portion of the ``mongoURI``.
-To review the connection string format, see the  :manual:`connection string format documentation
+To review the connection string format, see the connection string format
-       </reference/connection-string>`.
-To add MongoDB users to a
+       :manual:`documentation </reference/connection-string>`.
+To add
-       |service| project, see :ref:`mongodb-users`.
+       MongoDB users to a |service| project, see :ref:`mongodb-users`.

        You cannot connect to a |service| cluster using ``mongoURI`` without all the specified query parameters and the user